jamessouder/BetterCovidTracker/index.md

 ### Running the API
 The API is written is python using the Flask framework.
 As a result the following are required:

-env/bin/activate
+ - Python 3.x
+ - Flask 1.1.x

+To run, Issue the following commands:
+- venv/bin/activate
-export FLASK_APP=flaskr
+- export FLASK_APP=flaskr
-export FLASK_APP=development
+- export FLASK_APP=development
-flask run
+- flask run

 The server will run on port 5000.